zzx128zzx128/studyruby/README.md

-== readme
+== readme/n
-this is my first github application. congratulations to myself.
+This is my first github application.
+Congratulations to myself.